-Consequences of a DWI Test Refusal in New York City
+Chemical Breath Test Refusal in New York City DWI Cases

 At the defendant’s arraignment for a drunk driving offense in New York City, the impact of the decision to either refuse or submit to chemical testing of blood alcohol content (BAC) begins to take shape.
-If, in your case, a chemical breath test was performed, the charge (s) most likely filed by prosecutors and read to the court at arraignment will be either the unclassified misdemeanors of Per Se DWI in violation of § VTL 1192(2) or Aggravated Per Se DWI in violation of VTL § 1192(2-a), depending on whether the registered results were between a .08 and .179 BAC or a BAC of .18 and above.
+If, in your case, a chemical breath test was performed, the charge most likely filed by prosecutors and read to the court at arraignment will be either the unclassified misdemeanors of Per Se DWI in violation of § VTL 1192(2) or Aggravated Per Se DWI in violation of VTL § 1192(2-a), depending on whether the registered results were between a .08 and .179 BAC or a BAC of .18 and above.
 If, on the other hand, you refused a chemical breath test at the precinct, prosecutors can only charge the unclassified misdemeanor of Common Law DWI in violation of VTL § 1192(3) regardless of how intoxicated you may have been.
-All of this assumes, however, that this is your first DWI arrest; a prior DWI or DUI conviction, whether within New York state or not, may result in felony DWI charge at arraignment.
+All of this assumes, however, that this is your first DWI arrest.
+A prior DWI or DUI conviction may result in a felony DWI charge at arraignment.
 VTL § 1193(1)(c)(i).

-When there is a refusal to submit to a chemical breath test, the judge at arraignment will schedule and give notice to the defendant of what is known as a DMV Refusal Hearing, an administrative law proceeding where no lawyer will be assigned or provided for free.
-Here, an administrative law judge will rule on whether your refusal to submit to a chemical breath test was both voluntary and occurred only after being informed of the consequences of refusal by police.
+In New York City, when there is a refusal to submit to a chemical breath test, the judge at arraignment will schedule and give notice to the defendant of what is known as a DMV Refusal Hearing, an administrative law proceeding where no lawyer will be assigned or provided for free.
+Here, an administrative law judge rules on whether your refusal to submit to a chemical breath test was both voluntary and occurred only after being informed of the consequences of refusal by police.
 With previously retained counsel, this hearing is a tremendous opportunity to cross-examine the prosecution’s main witness – the arresting officer – without the presence of the prosecutor assigned to your case.
-And if the officer does not show, as is common when counsel is retained, full driving privileges may be restored upon motion at this hearing.
-Without counsel, however, this hearing is nothing more than a mere formality for the DMV official to lawfully order the immediate revocation of your license – regardless of whether you live within the state.
-It doesn’t take a top New York City DWI attorney to tell you that is a situation best avoided.
+If the officer does not show, as is common when counsel is retained, full driving privileges may be restored upon motion at this hearing.
+Without counsel, however, this hearing is nothing more than a mere formality for the DMV official to lawfully order the immediate revocation of your license.

-When there is no refusal to take the chemical breath test and proof exists of your BAC at a illegal level, New York’s “prompt suspension law” applies and with similar effect: the immediate suspension of driving privileges for the pendency of the criminal case.
-In the experience of the best New York, Brooklyn, Queens and Manhattan DWI attorneys, most persons picked up for a New York DWI offense are eligible for a court order that can provide for the conditional or limited use of a vehicle during this period of suspension.
-In order to receive one, however, a motion for what is known as a Hardship Hearing must be made at arraignment; failure to do so is a common yet significant oversight by inexperienced attorneys.
+When there is no refusal to take the chemical breath test and proof exists of your BAC at an illegal level, New York’s “prompt suspension law” applies and with similar effect: the immediate suspension of driving privileges for the pendency of the criminal case.
+In New York City, some persons picked up for a DWI offense are eligible for a court order that can provide for the conditional or limited use of a vehicle during this period of suspension.
+To receive one, however, a motion for what is known as a Hardship Hearing must be made at arraignment; failure to do so is a common yet significant oversight by inexperienced attorneys.